Uganda, Rwanda, Democratic Republic of Congo

 The Conservation Enterprise

 Certified Gorilla Friendly™ is the world’s first voluntary tourism label to use expert input on mountain gorilla health, ecology and behavior to create a set of standards for products and tourism which uses market forces to engage tourists as partners in conservation.
 Certified Gorilla Friendly™ will empower consumers to create change on the ground by putting in place incentives for the protection of one of the world’s most critically endangered species; thus providing increased economic opportunities for some of the least economically advantaged park edge communities; and contributing to the conservation of one of the most spectacular and bio-diverse landscapes in the world.

 Watch this space for news and updates on our progress.
-In the meantime if you are planning on trekking gorillas in the wild, please take the Gorilla Friendly™ Pledge To learn more about this effort please see the Executive Summary of the Feasibility Report.
+In the meantime if you are planning on trekking gorillas in the wild, please take the Certified Gorilla Friendly™ Pledge To learn more about this effort please see the Executive Summary of the Feasibility Report.